MartinFortuna/mrw-restaurant/README.md

 ## **Deployment**

+### **Gitpod**

+This project was created based on CI's template, I used Cloudinary for images and MyElephantSQL for the database.

 ### **Clone Repo**

 Close the repository so that you can recreate the app by:

 1. Going to  https://github.com/MartinFortuna/mrw-restaurant
-2. Click the green Code dropdown arrow and select open with(choose yout IDE)
+2. Click the green Code dropdown arrow and select open with(choose your IDE)

 ### **Final Deployment with Heroku**